Bello New York hospital shooter abandoned last job – Dr Omotosho - Nigeria Today

 More facts have emerged about Dr Michael Henry Bello, the gunman who shot seven people at the Bronx-Lebanon Hospital Centre, New York on Friday, and identified as a Nigerian.

-Dr Bola Omotosho, the Community Board Chair for The Bronx 5, New York, told the Correspondent of the Newsmen that Bello hailed from Auchi, Edo State.
+Dr Bola Omotosho, the Community Board Chair for The Bronx 5, New York, revealed that Bello hailed from Auchi, Edo State.

 Bello, 45, shot dead a woman on the 17th floor and injured six others on the 16th floor, before allegedly killing himself, the New York Police Department Commissioner James O’Neil, said.